Assessment Details

 • Is there a family history of dyslexia, reading or spelling difficulties?

-• Does there appear to be a considerable discrepancy between ability and reading and writing e.g. there might be a huge difference between what they can articulate and what goes down on paper.
+• Does there appear to be a discrepancy between ability and reading and writing e.g. there might be a huge difference between what a person can articulate and what goes down on paper?

 Children